Nethercote, Banbury: History

-Throughout the Middle Ages until the mid-eighteenth century, Nethercote along with the original hamlet of Grimsbury and to some extent Huscote, Banbury was the centre of Banbury's cheese making trade, a product that was made from local resources and much prized at the time, although there is little mention of it by the nineteenth century.
+Throughout the Middle Ages until the mid-eighteenth century, Nethercote and the neighbouring hamlets of Grimsbury and Huscote were the centre of Banbury's cheese making trade.
+The cheese was made from local resources and much prized at the time, although there is little mention of it by the nineteenth century.

 Klaus Fuchs is said to have handed over the secret formula of the atom bomb to a Russian spy on a bench in Nethercote in 1945.